HKuz/Geospatial_Overview/README.md

 conda env create -f environment_geo.yml
 ```

-You can also use a Python 3 pip environment, and `pip install` the following packages: `geopandas`, `geopy`, and `folium`.
+You can also use a Python 3 pip environment, and `pip install` the following packages: `geopandas`, `geopy`, `folium`, and `contextily`.
 Also make sure your environment can run a Jupyter notebook.

-Once your local environment is ready, activate it (`conda activate geo`) and run the `jupyter notebook` command.
+Once your local environment is ready, activate it (`conda activate geo`) and run the `jupyter notebook` command to access the `geospatial_code_demo.ipynb` file.

 <!--